Follow Us On:

-Sir Sikandar supported the British struggle against Nazi Germany in WW2.
+Sir Sikandar supported the British struggle against Nazi Germany in Second World War.
 He believed in cooperating with the British Government as it would help in independence.
-He was active in the recruitment of troops from the Punjab in WW2 as part of the ‘War Effort’.
+He was active in the recruitment of troops from Punjab in Second World War as part of the ‘War Effort’.
 The Muslim League leadership agreed with his perspective and cooperated with British Raj.

 Political Contributions of Sikandar Hayat Khan:-

 Sikandar Hayat Khan was a great administrator.
 Sir Sikandar showed his strengths in the local administration in 1920. it resulted in his contacts with the unionist party.
-Unionist Party was a coalition of Hindu farmer in east Punjab and Muslim feudals and land owners of the west Punjab.
-Sikandar was also appointed as the revenue member in Punjab Government.
-He succeeded Sir Fazl-e- Hussain as the leader of Unionist Party and claimed victory in the first election of Punjab legislative Assembly in 1937.
-Sikandar remained the premier of the Punjab till his death.
+Unionist Party was a coalition of Hindu farmers in east Punjab and Muslim feudal and landowners of West Punjab.
+Sikandar was also appointed as the revenue member of the Punjab Government.
+He succeeded Sir Fazl-e- Hussain, as the leader of the Unionist Party and claimed victory in the first election of Punjab legislative Assembly in 1937.
+Sikandar remained the premier of Punjab till his death.

-Sikandar Hayat Khan viewed India as collection of the states including Muslim majority and Hindu majority areas.
-Sikandar Hayat khan proposed a scheme of loose federation for Indio in 1939.
-India should be divided into regional and zonal legislatures to deal with local people problems while the state might continue to remain united.
-Punjab could not ignore the issue of partition as it was a Muslim majority area and Jinnah has strong foothold.
-Lahore Resolution promised adequate and effective safeguards for the minorities to protect their politics, culture, religious, and economics.
-Jinnah also made efforts to avoid clash between the Muslim Governor and Muslim led parties to ensure the security of Minorities.
+Sikandar Hayat Khan viewed India as a collection of the states including the Muslim majority and Hindu majority areas.
+Sikandar Hayat khan proposed a scheme of a loose federation for Indio in 1939.
+India should be divided into regional and zonal legislatures to deal with local people’s problems while the state might continue to remain united.
+Punjab could not ignore the issue of partition as it was a Muslim majority area and Jinnah has a strong foothold.
+Lahore Resolution promised adequate and effective safeguards for the minorities to protect their politics, culture, religion, and economics.
+Jinnah also made efforts to avoid a clash between the Muslim Governor and Muslim-led parties to ensure the security of Minorities.
 Sikandar Hayat, in this context, can be regarded as a strong voice for Punjab.